-So just what makes for a good “Southern” or “Midwestern” film?
-For American Gritland we seek out films from these regions where the land, the history, and/or local culture and mindset play a significant role alongside memorable characters: films such as Cook County, which immerses us in a small-town East Texas meth-addicted community; Beth Harrington’s The Winding Stream, the passionate, enriching musical legacy of Virginia’s Carter Family (and, through marriage, Johnny Cash); Jon Watts’ AKA Blondie, an unforgettable portrait of legendary Atlantic exotic dancer Blondie Savage; and Craig Brewer’s landmark The Poor & Hungry, where the street and eccentric characters of Memphis play a role in the story of a car thief and the woman with whom he falls in love.
+So just what makes for a good “American Gritland" film?
+We seek documentaries from these regions where the land, the history, and/or local culture and mindset play a significant role alongside memorable characters: films such as Beth Harrington’s The Winding Stream, the passionate, enriching musical legacy of Virginia’s Carter Family (and, through marriage, Johnny Cash); Jon Watts’ AKA Blondie, an unforgettable portrait of legendary Atlantic exotic dancer Blondie Savage; and, on the fiction side, Craig Brewer’s landmark The Poor & Hungry, where the street and eccentric characters of Memphis play a role in the story of a car thief and the woman with whom he falls in love.
 Other favorites over the years include Malcolm Ingram’s small town gay bar, Les Blank’s films (Always For Pleasure especially), Marco Williams’ Banished, Debra Granik's Stray Dog, Tony Buba’s Lightning Over Braddock and Victor Nuñez’s Ruby in Paradise.
-Major studios can come up with a good one, too, such as Alexander Payne’s Nebraska.